streamnative/apache-pulsar-grafana-dashboard/gettingStarted.md

 `docker pull streamnative/apache-pulsar-grafana-dashboard`

 2. Configure the following two environment variables in docker.
-- *PULSAR_PROMETHEUS_URL*: The HTTP URL that points to your prometheus service.
+- *PULSAR_PROMETHEUS_URL*: The HTTP URL that points to your Prometheus service.
 For example, `docker run -e PULSAR_PROMETHEUS_URL=http://<prometheus-host>:9090 <IMAGE ID>`.
-- *PULSAR_CLUSTER*: The pulsar cluster name.
-The cluster name is aligned with your prometheus configuration.
+- *PULSAR_CLUSTER*: The Pulsar cluster name.
+The cluster name is aligned with your Prometheus configuration.
+For example, `export PULSAR_CLUSTER=<your-cluster-name>`.

-Command Sample
+The following is a command sample.
 ```bash
 export PULSAR_PROMETHEUS_URL=http://$(ifconfig | grep "inet " | grep -v 127.0.0.1 | awk '{ print $2 }'):9090
 export PULSAR_CLUSTER=standalone
 docker run -it -p 3000:3000 -e PULSAR_PROMETHEUS_URL="${PULSAR_PROMETHEUS_URL}" -e PULSAR_CLUSTER="${PULSAR_CLUSTER}" streamnative/apache-pulsar-grafana-dashboard:latest
 ```
 In this sample, you can access the Grafana Dashboard at http://localhost:3000.
 The default user name and password are `admin` and `happypulsaring`.
-It is set in the [conf/grafana.ini](conf/grafana.ini) file.
+You can set the user name and password in the [conf/grafana.ini](conf/grafana.ini) file.

 ## Dashboard Overview